adamlilith/enmSdm/README.md

 * `decimalToDms`: Convert decimal coordinate to degrees-minutes-seconds
 * `dmsToDecimal`: Convert degrees-minutes-seconds coordinate to decimal
 * `getCRS`: Return a proj4string (coordinate reference system string) using a nickname
+* `getEPSG`: Return a EPSG code (coordinate reference system codeg) using a nickname
 * `pointDist`: Geographic distance between set(s) of points
 * `xToCoords`: Extract geographic coordinates from a data frame, matrix, or SpatialPoints* object